monicahdz2/programming/Unit_1/bash_shell.md

 ```

 # ls
-ls is a command used to view the folder list about the directory
+it is a command used to view the folder list about the directory

 ```sh
 ls